-George has a PhD in astrophysics and worked at Cambridge University researching the effects of black holes in galaxies and quasars in the early universe.
+George has a PhD in astrophysics and worked at the University of Cambridge researching the effects of black holes in galaxies and quasars in the early universe.
 He now runs a successful publishing company alongside his work analysing and solving complex problems in the IT and telecommunications industry.

 Ian Drake, chief executive British Cycling

 After working as a consultant with British Cycling from 1995, he joined the organisation full-time in 1998 to help devise and implement a playground to podium pathway that was successfully introduced in 2000.
 The incredible performance of British Cycling in Beijing and London is testament to the success of that pathway.

 In 2004, Ian took over as participation director and operations director to lead British Cycling’s ambition to use medal success to inspire greater participation in the sport.
 This resulted in an increase in participation in cycle sport in the UK, prompting British Cycling to extend its activities to leisure and recreation.